anand1st/sshd-shell-spring-boot/README.md

 Versions < 2.1 are deprecated and unsupported.
 The artifact above supports the following functionalities:

 ### Version 3.5
+Modified SshdShellProperties to add the properties

+    sshd.filetransfer.enabled
+    sshd.filesystem.base.dir
+Added also username into SshSessionContext that can be accessed via

+    SshSessionContext.get(Constants.USER)
-Modified SshdShellProperties to add the properties sshd.filetransfer.enabled and sshd.filesystem.base.dir properties.
-Added also username into SshSessionContext that can be accessed via SshSessionContext.get(Constants.USER).
-With these changes, one can now figure out the rooted filesystem for a session user by autowiring SshdShellProperties into the custom command classes and accessing the sshd.filesystem.base.dir property and by the session username.
+With these changes, one can now figure out the rooted filesystem for a session user by autowiring SshdShellProperties into the custom command classes to access the sshd.filesystem.base.dir property and by the session username.

 ### Version 3.4
 Support for SFTP and SCP with configurable Root File System.
 Upgraded jline to 3.7.0.
 See Usage section below for properties to be set.
 Tested with OSX only.
 Usage: